 Sunny Y. Kim

-Ms. Kim is an Associate Director of Major Gifts for the MBA Program at New York University (NYU) Leonard N. Stern School of Business, where she cultivates and solicits major gifts and leadership donors.
+Ms. Kim is a Senior Director of Development at The New School managing and implementing a strategic fundraising plan for The New School for Public Engagement, the second largest academic division of the university, and the Eugene Lang College at The New School for Liberal Studies focused on sustaining and increasing philanthropic support from individuals, foundations and corporations.
+Before The New School she was an Associate Director of Major Gifts for the MBA Program at New York University (NYU) Leonard N. Stern School of Business, where she cultivates and solicits major gifts and leadership donors.
 She previously served as a Senior Development Officer at NYU School of Law, where her primary responsibilities focused on major gifts and working with reunion classes.
 Prior to joining NYU, she was the Associate Director of Corporate and Foundation Relations at Women In Need, Inc. where she raised funds as a grant writer to provide housing and comprehensive services to homeless and disadvantaged women and their families in New York City.
 She also served as a Young Executive Board Member at the mentoring organization iMentor.
 Ms. Kim began her nonprofit career as the Executive Director of APEX from 2000 to 2004.
 She first joined APEX as a High School Mentor and had also served on the APEX Board prior to her role as Executive Director.
 During her years at APEX, she has mentored many Asian American youth and has continued those relationships into their adulthood.
 Ms. Kim holds a Masters in Public Administration from the Robert F. Wagner School of Public Service at NYU and a Bachelors of Arts in English Literature and East Asian Studies from NYU.

 Eric T. Lee